KumarAbhinav01/learn-react/README.md

-# Website
+# Learn React

+Hi there!
+I am going to [learn React](https://learn-react-abhi6722.vercel.app/docs/intro) starting from today and I am going to update this documentation regularly and share everything along my learning journey.
+This will not just some theoritical guide rather it will be more like a project based guide in which I will Learn by doing.
+Let's start this journey on a high note.
 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ### Installation